-Red envelopes have been a staple of Chinese New Year for as long as anyone can remember.
+Red envelopes have been a staple of Lunar New Year for as long as anyone can remember.
 No matter whether you celebrate the holiday or not, you’ve probably wondered why your Asian friends receive red envelopes filled with cash every year.
 Heck, many recipients of red envelopes don’t know why either.

 Unfortunately, there is no one consensus on where the red envelopes came from.
 One popular story dates back to the Qing Dynasty, where the elderly would thread coins with a red string.
 This money was called yāsuì qián, meaning “money warding off evil spirits,” and was believed to protect elder people from sickness and death.
 As the printing press became more common, the yāsuì qián was replaced with red envelopes.